Learning about Lifecycles through Hatching Chicks

 In Nursery there is more emphasis on the development of the PRIME areas of learning, these are:

 - Physical Development

 - Communication and Language

-The learning is then directed towards the SPECIFIC areas of learning in Reception, these are:
+The learning is then directed towards the SPECIFIC areas of learning, these are:

 - Understanding the World